Danilho Doekhi

-Danilho Raimundo Doekhi (born 30 June 1998) is a Dutch-Surinamese professional footballer who plays as a centre-back for club Union Berlin.
+Danilho Raimundo Doekhi (born 30 June 1998) is a Dutch professional footballer who plays as a centre-back for club Lazio.

 Club career

 Doekhi was transferred to the AFC Ajax youth program in July 2016, but is a product of the Excelsior youth system.
 He made his Eredivisie debut with the latter on 6 March 2016 in a game against AZ.
 He replaced Stanley Elbers in the 81st minute, in a 2–0 away loss.

-Doekhi made his Jupiler League-debut for Jong Ajax on 17 February 2017, coming on as an injury-time substitute for Léon Bergsma in the 95th minute against Achilles '29, with the game ending in a 3–2 away win.
+Doekhi made his Eerste Divisie-debut for Jong Ajax on 17 February 2017, coming on as an injury-time substitute for Léon Bergsma in the 95th minute against Achilles '29, with the game ending in a 3–2 away win.

 Doekhi's first league start for Jong Ajax came in the first game of the new season, a 2–1 away win against SC Cambuur.
 It was followed up with two further starts against Fortuna Sittard and Jong PSV, before alternating between the bench and the starting line-up for much of September and October.
 After coming on as a sub against Go Ahead Eagles, Doekhi then entered a period of consistent starts for Jong Ajax, making 16 out of a possible 17 appearances in the starting line-up, lasting the full 90 minutes in 14 of them.

 On 4 July 2018, Doekhi agreed to join fellow Eredivisie side, Vitesse on a four-year deal.
+On 12 January 2021, he netted his first goal for the club in a 1–0 victory over FC Utrecht.

-On 16 May 2022, Doekhi signed with German Bundesliga club Union Berlin.
+On 16 May 2022, Doekhi signed with German club Union Berlin.
+Later that year, on 30 October, he scored his first goal in a 2–1 Bundesliga victory over Borussia Mönchengladbach.
+On 20 September 2023, he made his UEFA Champions League debut in a 1–0 away defeat against Real Madrid.

+On 14 July 2026, Doekhi signed a three-year contract with Lazio in Italy.

+International career

+Doekhi represented the Netherlands at youth international level.
+He later initiated a change of international allegiance to Suriname, but the Surinamese Football Association's application in October 2024 was rejected by FIFA, prompting an appeal to the Court of Arbitration for Sport.